Techtonica/curriculum/javascript/javascript-7-oop.md

 }
 ```

-In this case, when the `loan` object is being created, the `Loan` class constructor has __no idea what subclass is being passed in__.
+In this case, when the `checkout` function is called, the `checkout` function has __no idea what subclass is being passed in__.
 It could be an object from the `Book` class, or it could be an object from the `AudioBook` class.
-Yet the `Loan` constructor knows that whatever object is passed in has a `calculateDueDate()` method, because *all subclasses of `Book`* will either inherit that method as is, or override it, as in the case of `AudioBook`.
+Yet it knows that whatever object is passed in has a `calculateDueDate()` method, because *all subclasses of `Book`* will either inherit that method as is, or override it, as in the case of `AudioBook`.

-The `Loan` constructor is using the `calculateDueDate()` method polymorphically.
+The `checkout` function is using the `calculateDueDate()` method polymorphically.
 It's the same method name, regardless of the subclass.
 But the behavior differs: in the case of a `Book` object, the value returned will be 3 weeks from `borrowedDate`; in the case of an `AudioBook` object, the value return will be 2 weeks from `borrowedDate`.

 ### Demonstration
 Instructor demonstrates in the video walkthrough how to work with a Class in JavaScript.